-Doctoral researchers must submit their research outlines broadly within 7 months of their initial registration (precise dates will be circulated by the Research and Enterprise Coordinator) and secure approval of their research outlines in order to proceed to the next year of their studies.
-Part-time doctoral researchers submit their research outlines approximately 7 months later than full time doctoral researchers (again precise dates will be circulated).
+Doctoral researchers must secure approval of their research outlines in order to proceed to the second year of their studies.
+Part-time doctoral researchers submit their research outlines a year later than full time doctoral researchers.
 Your supervisor and School RECs will advise you of submission deadlines for the research outlines (taking into account when you started your course and whether you are full time or part time).